Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Central limit theorem

-Thus (\ref{etape4547}) gives: by using the strong Markov property of $(Z_t)_{t\geq 0}$.
-Now, using the branching property: for some $\beta$ and $B>0$ given by (\ref{exponentielltgeom2}) (see Remark \ref{rquehyptcl} (ii)).
-Since we have a Yule tree, $\E[N_{\tau_T}]\leq \E[N_\Upsilon]=\exp(r\Upsilon)$.
-Moreover, using (\ref{pbmsplitteddiff}) where the integrand in the second term of the r.h.s. is negative for our choice $f(x)=|x|^4$ and noticing that $Z_s$ is a positive measure, we obtain with localizing arguments that for any $t\in \R_+$: We deduce from Gronwall's lemma that:
+for some $\beta$ and $B>0$ given by (\ref{exponentielltgeom2}) [see Remark \ref{rquehyptcl}(ii)].
+Since we have a Yule tree, $\E[N_{\tau _T}]\leq\E[N_\Upsilon]=\exp(r\Upsilon)$.
+Moreover, using (\ref {pbmsplitteddiff}) where the integrand in the second term of the right-hand side is negative for our choice $f(x)=|x|^4$ and noticing that $Z_s$ is a positive measure, we obtain with localizing arguments that for any $t\in\R_+$,